Electric Vehicle (EV) Chargers on the Irish market

 Choose a professional installer locally

-It is very important to have a professional EV charging point installer to carry out your installation work.
+It's important to have a professional EV charging point installer to carry out your installation work.
 A professional installer should be a fully qualified electrician registered with Safe Electric Ireland.
-We highly recommend engaging a trusted supplier on the Local Heroes network as they meet the highest quality standards guaranteed.

 Local Heroes, a Bord Gáis Energy innovation, can connect you to a vetted and trusted EV charger installer in your area.